jackseceng/LinkShort/security.md

 ## Future Enhancements

-- Database entries are not encypted at rest, will implement with hashsums from extensions generated.
-Docummented in [issue 177](https://github.com/jackseceng/LinkShort/issues/177)
+[x] Encrypt database entries at rest with hashsums from extensions as primary key.
+[Documented in Issue 177](https://github.com/jackseceng/LinkShort/issues/177)